SambhavG/blog/src/posts/bend.md

 ---
 title: I tried Bend
-description: A case study and lessons learned from Bend, the new massively parallel programming language
+description: A case study and lessons learned from using Bend, the new massively parallel programming language.
 date: '2024-6-20'
-categories:
-  - Bend
-  - Programming

 published: true
 ---
 ## Contents